Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Introduction

 The large number of atoms in the moir\'e unit cell, and consequently large number of electronic bands, calls for the construction of effective theories of MATBG with a small number of degrees of freedom, that ought to capture accurately the dispersion, symmetry and topology of the low-energy bands.
-Among such theories there are continuum models \cite{carr19,fang2019angledependentitabinitio,kang23,koshino20}, including the seminal Bistritzer-MacDonald (BM) model \cite{bistritzer11}, Wannier orbital \cite{carr19_2,koshino18,vafek18,po19,calderon20,vafek21,cao21,bennett24,yuan18}, momentum space \cite{ledwith2024nonlocalmomentschernbands,miao23} and the topological heavy fermion (THF) model \cite{song22}.
+Among such theories there are continuum models \cite{carr19,fang2019angledependentitabinitio,kang23,koshino20}, including the seminal Bistritzer-MacDonald (BM) model \cite{bistritzer11}, Wannier orbital \cite{carr19_2,koshino18,vafek18,po19,calderon20,vafek21,cao21,bennett24,yuan18}, momentum space \cite{ledwith2024nonlocalmomentschernbands,miao23,ingham2023quadraticdiracfermionscompetition} and the topological heavy fermion (THF) model \cite{song22}.

 Their very small bandwidth renders the flat bands prone to distortions coming from otherwise minor perturbations, like lattice relaxation \cite{kang23,fang2019angledependentitabinitio,herzogarbeitman2024heavyfermionsefficientrepresentation,Yoo2019} or strain \cite{herzogarbeitman2024heavyfermionsefficientrepresentation,bi19,Kazmierczak2021}.
-In this respect, an often overlooked piece of the physics is the interacting effect of the high-energy degrees of freedom removed in the effective theory, but nonetheless implicit in the ground state.
+In this respect, an often overlooked piece of the physics is the interacting effects of the high-energy degrees of freedom that are removed in the effective theory, but remain implicit in the ground state.
 We argue that virtual processes between the 'remote' (high-energy) and 'active' (low-energy) modes are significant and must be accounted for \cite{Potasz21}, at least approximately.
 An earlier work addressed this problem using a Renormalization Group approach \cite{vafek20}.

-In this Letter, we construct a normal state at charge neutrality that preserves the symmetries and incorporates the Hartree-Fock potentials of the occupied graphene $\pi$ orbitals self-consistently; any low-energy theory of MATBG ought to reproduce the dispersion and wavefunctions of the normal, rather than the non-interacting, state.
-In this work we obtained effective models for MATBG using a many-body projection scheme onto the central bands of the normal state, sketched in Fig. \ref{fig1}.
+In this Article, we consider twisted bilayer graphene with a twist of $1.05^\circ$, around the nominal magic angle \cite{kang23}.
+We obtain a normal state at charge neutrality that preserves the symmetries and incorporates the Hartree-Fock potentials of the occupied graphene $\pi$ orbitals self-consistently; any low-energy theory of MATBG ought to reproduce the dispersion and wavefunctions of the normal, rather than the non-interacting, state.
+We construct effective models for MATBG using a many-body projection scheme onto the central bands of this symmetric state, sketched in Fig. \ref{fig1}.